Holomorphic Quantization of Linear Field Theory in the General Boundary Formulation: Introduction

-As a first application we quantize Klein-Gordon theory for three different choices of admissible hypersurfaces in Minkowski space.
-The first choice is the ``standard choice'' of equal-time hypersurfaces, provided for comparison.
-The other two choices involve families of timelike hypersurfaces that previously were treated in the GBF via Schrödinger-Feynman quantization \cite{Oe:timelike,Oe:KGtl,CoOe:spsmatrix,CoOe:smatrixgbf}.
+As a f\/irst application we quantize Klein--Gordon theory for three dif\/ferent choices of admissible hypersurfaces in Minkowski space.
+The f\/irst choice is the ``standard choice'' of equal-time hypersurfaces, provided for comparison.
+The other two choices involve families of timelike hypersurfaces that previously were treated in the GBF via Schr\"odinger--Feynman quantization \cite{CoOe:spsmatrix,CoOe:smatrixgbf,Oe:KGtl, Oe:timelike}.
 In contrast to those treatments, however, we provide a complete quantization of the relevant spaces of classical solutions.
 That is, the quantization not only includes propagating waves, but also evanescent waves, i.e., waves that behave exponentially in space.

 We start in Section~\ref{sec:axioms} by providing a suitable version of the axiomatic framework of the GBF, with a description of the geometric data, the core axioms and the vacuum axioms.
-In Section~\ref{sec:ingredients} we review ingredients for the quantization, including aspects of Lagrangian field theory, geometric quantization as well as mathematical foundations of Gaussian integration and holomorphic functions in infinite dimensional vector spaces, as used subsequently.
+In Section~\ref{sec:ingredients} we review ingredients for the quantization, including aspects of Lagrangian f\/ield theory, geometric quantization as well as mathematical foundations of Gaussian integration and holomorphic functions in inf\/inite-dimensional vector spaces, as used subsequently.
 Section~\ref{sec:quantization} provides the core of the paper, laying out in detail the quantization scheme, the role of coherent states and some aspects of the physical interpretation.
-Section~\ref{sec:kg} presents the application to Klein-Gordon theory for three different types of geometric setting, incorporating a quantization of evanescent waves in the case of timelike hypersurfaces.
+Section~\ref{sec:kg} presents the application to Klein--Gordon theory for three dif\/ferent types of geometric setting, incorporating a quantization of evanescent waves in the case of timelike hypersurfaces.
 Finally, we provide some conclusions and an outlook in Section~\ref{sec:outlook}.

+{\bf Note added.} Most of Section~\ref{sec:geomax} as well as part of Section~\ref{sec:coreaxioms} were published in essentially identical form in~\cite{Oeckl2012} as Section~3.1 and~3.3 respectively.
+However, before this publication by a~journal, this content was already publicly available in the preprint version of the present paper.
+This is clearly referenced in the abovementioned paper.
+Moreover, this content is nothing but a slightly adapted version of material published earlier in the paper~\cite{Oe:GBQFT} by the author as the initial part of Section~2.